 Featuring Lilikoi Chili Pepper Sauce

 We have created a delicious Mexican-Polynesian fusion with these Polynesian Pulled Pork Tacos featuring the Lilikoi Chili Pepper Sauce from Da Vine Foods.
-Not only are these tacos incredibly delicious, but the pulled pork is made in a slow cooker, making this recipe easier than ever to make!
+Not only are these tacos incredibly delicious, but the pulled pork is made in a slow cooker, making this recipe easier than ever!

-This is our take on fusing one of our favorite foods from Mexico – tacos – with one of the most important flavors from Hawaii – lilikoi, the Hawaiian word for passion fruit.
+This is our take on fusing one of our favorite foods from Mexico with one of the most popular flavors from Hawaii, which is passion fruit.
 Also making a cameo is pineapple, which is ubiquitous with island cuisine.

 Polynesia includes the islands geographically within the triangle making up Hawaii, New Zealand and Easter Island.
 Polynesian cuisine often revolves around pure but bold flavors.
-Packing a ton of flavor into food is a passion of almost every chef – and in Hawaii, they do it expertly.
+Packing a ton of flavor into food is a passion of almost every chef, and in Hawaii, they do it expertly.
 Polynesian spice and herb blends typically mix flavors of allspice, ginger, cinnamon, garlic, onion, cumin, and coriander, amongst others.
-And usually you find a delicious combo of sweet and spicy flavors, which is exactly why we decided to use the Lilikoi Chili Pepper Sauce in this Polynesian Pulled Pork Taco recipe.
+Usually you find a delicious combo of sweet and spicy flavors, which is exactly why we decided to use the Lilikoi Chili Pepper Sauce in this Polynesian Pulled Pork Taco recipe.

 What is Passion Fruit, or Lilikoi?